-My research is funded by the MRC, UCB Pharma, the NIHR Biomedical Research Centres Scheme, the EU FP7 Framework and the Brain Tumour Research Campaign (www.wayahead-btrc.org).
+My research is funded by the MRC, UCB, Roche, the NIHR Biomedical Research Centers Scheme, the EU FP7 Framework and the Brain Tumour Research Campaign (www.wayahead-btrc.org).

-My clinical activity is in general neurology and epilepsy with a particular focus on the autoimmune and tumour associated epilepsies.
+My clinical activity is in general neurology and epilepsy with a particular focus on the autoimmune and tumor-associated epilepsies.
 I am a core member of the Imperial College Healthcare neuro-oncology multidisciplinary team.

-I am member of the International League Against Epilepsy (ILAE) Task Force on Pharmacogenetics, the Epi4K, EpiPGx and EPITARGET international consortia in epilepsy, Epilepsy Action's Scientific Awards Panel, and advisor to the Commonwealth Scholarship Commission, the UK Parliamentary Health Ombudsman and the British Motor Sports Association.
+I am a member of the International League Against Epilepsy (ILAE) Task Force on Epigenetics, and the Epi4K, Epi25K, EpiPGx and EPITARGET international consortia for epilepsy research.
+I am on Epilepsy Action's Scientific Awards Panel.
+I am an Advisor to the Commonwealth Scholarship Commission, the UK Parliamentary Health Ombudsman and Motorsport UK (MSUK).

 Fellow of the Royal College of Physicians (FRCP)